The SATA interface, which is one of the primary interfaces for connecting hard drives, has different versions. The most recent version being SATA 3.

 - HONGJIXIN SIII A, which is branded as SATA 3, 6Gbps cable

-After the sequential 4MB read and write and 4K QD4 read and write testing on a hard drive with different SATA cables, they concluded that there is literally NO difference in performance between SATA 1, SATA 2, or SATA 3 cables.
+After the sequential 4MB read and write and 4K QD4 read and write testing on a hard drive with different SATA cables, they concluded that there is NO difference in performance between SATA 1, SATA 2, or SATA 3 cables.

 The Different Forms of SATA Cables